 “Because I never expected to get it back from Chase, and I’m absolutely not taking it from you.”

 He reached for her hand.
 She pulled away and busied herself by returning the check to her purse, then picked up their bowls and carried them across the room to Cheryl.
 She perched on a stool at the bar and Dan watched her from the booth.
 Ever since Thanksgiving, he didn’t know what to say to her, or how to act around her.
 He had no idea how to define their relationship anymore.
 He got the feeling she had the same problem, so he let Stacy have her space and talk to Cheryl for awhile, and then picked up their coats and took her home.

 When he followed her to the porch, she stepped between him and the door.
 “Do you think we could call it a night?
 I’m still kind of tired.”

 “Of course,” Dan agreed, even though the last thing he wanted was an early night.
 He wanted to stay awake until he knew for sure they were going to get through whatever it was they were going through and then wake up to a new day with her sleeping in his arms.

 She held him close as she said goodnight, but when he kissed her, she became reserved.
-He left, pulling slow out of the driveway, and she watched him from the porch.
+He left, slowly backing out of the driveway as she watched him from the porch.
 The expression on her face left him to wonder if he had been supposed to stay after all, but then she disappeared inside, and it was too late to change his mind.